n123git/YWSaveEditor/api-docs/main.md

    - Edit via `yokai.setHelper.specialUnlock.attackLevel.set()`, `yokai.setHelper.specialUnlock.soultimateLevel.set()` and `yokai.setHelper.specialUnlock.techniqueLevel.set()` respectively (and their get methods).

 expPoint:
-- Edited via the default set and get methods: `yokai.set("expPoint", "a")`.
+- Edited via the default set and get methods: `yokai.set("expPoint", "32")`.
 Note: this represents the XP *TOWARDS* the next level, not the total XP :>
    - Can also be edited via `setRaw()`, and `getRaw()`.

 energy: